Categories Oral Health

 An invisible and highly tenacious film adheres to teeth called as Dental Biofilm.The prefix “Bio” is added before the film because it consists of bacteria that may cause tooth decay or gum diseases.
 Previously, people referred to this adhesive biofilm as “Dental Plaque.”
 Brushing teeth within 12 hours removes it.
 If not removed, it absorbs minerals like calcium and phosphate from the saliva.
-Plaque that undergoes calcification becomes calcified plaque.
+Plaque that undergoes calcification becomes calcified plaque and is alled Dental Calculus.
 It appears as a hard, yellow-colored material.
 Dentists commonly call it “tartar.”
 It deposits visibly on the teeth.

 About The Author